junaid-ublox/code-fellow/content/pages/web/about-us.md

 blocks:
   - type: content
     variant: left-hand
+    content: >-
-    content: Code-fellow is dedicated to helping businesses leverage technology to achieve their strategic objectives.
-We look forward to partnering with you on your next software project and helping you reach new heights of success.
+      Code-fellow is dedicated to helping businesses to achieve their strategic objectives.

+      With our young engineers, designers and IT professionals we believe in transforming the organizations into whole new digital world.

+      We leverage out of the box solutions from business process re-engineering to process automation to make the business efficient and productive.

+      You can try us on your next project!
+    columns: []
 seo:
   ogimage: /img/codefellow.jpeg
 ---